KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 Mario Munoz started off his keynote by introducing himself.
 "I am a person."
 He went on to talk about the diverse experiences that have contributed to who he is today.

 Mario's talk was philosophical.
 He acknowledged, "We all know philosophy and software engineering are the same thing."
-Both are involve abstract thinking, making models of intangible things, trying to apply them to real world scenarios.
+Both involve abstract thinking, making models of intangible things, trying to apply them to real world scenarios.

 He talked about The Mirror Stage, a concept in Jacques Lacan's psychoanalytic theory.
 It refers to the time when a child identifies their own image.